Kalaupapa National Historical Park

 Access to the park will be denied to anyone that has not made prior arrangements and obtained necessary authorization as per Hawai`i State Law.

-For those choosing not to visit the peninsula, the Kalaupapa Overlook from 'topside' Molokai at Pala'au State Park offers wayside interpretive exhibits for visitor learning.
+The Kalaupapa Overlook on 'topside' Molokai at Palaʻau State Park offers views of the peninsula and wayside interpretive exhibits for visitor learning.

 The National Park Service does not offer any scheduled interpretive programs, activities, or provide visitor services because of the restricted nature of visitation to the park.
 There is no interpretive center at Kalaupapa.